 Since we’re in the thick of October, many of us are probably gearing up for the pinnacle of the season: Halloween.
-Since Halloween is only in a few days, there is still so much to consider.
-Some of us might be thinking about last-minute costumes – either for us or our kids, whether they’re human or animal.
-Others may still be thinking decorations.
-And still, there are probably some of us racing out to the grocery store for deals on candy since, mysteriously somehow, all the candy we bought in preparation of trick or treaters got eaten…
+Some of us might be thinking about last-minute costumes.
+Others may be hanging up decorations, or rushing to the store to stock up on Halloween candy.

-6. Proper pet care.
-If your pet is wary of strangers or has a biting tendency, then it would be wise to place them in another room during trick-or-treating hours and give them a safe place to hideout.
+Some pets are comfortable and relaxed around strangers, but many animals get anxious and overwhelmed by new people, sights, and sounds.
+If your pet is wary of strangers and/or has a biting tendency, it’s best to place them in a another room during trick-or-treating hours and give them a safe place to hideout.

 Help Rescue Animals

 Provide food and vital supplies to shelter pets at The Animal Rescue Site for free! →